Dr. Louise Marron, DVM DAVDC, DAVDC-Eq

-Dr. Louise Marron, a Colorado native, is a board certified veterinary dentist.
-She also provides general medical care for horses and companion animals.
+Dr. Louise Marron, a Colorado native, is a board-certified veterinary dentist.
+She also provides general medical care for companion animals.
 With an aptitude for science and a passion for connecting with animals, Dr. Marron recognized Veterinary Medicine was her calling as a young girl.
 She began working in her home-town veterinary clinic at 13 years of age and has never strayed off the veterinary path.
 She attended college and veterinary school at Colorado State University.
 Upon graduating as a Doctor of Veterinary Medicine in 2006, she joined the team at Alpine Animal Hospital.
 She continues to enjoy the challenges and rewards of her life’s work now as a dental specialist for animals.

 Dr. Melissa Gisleson, DVM

-Dr. Elizabeth Foster, DVM
+Dr. Jennifer Davis, DVM

 Certified Veterinary Technicians

 Darren is a Colorado Native who grew up on a family ranch in Montrose and has always had a passion for working with animals.
 He participated in 4-H and FFA in his youth and was involved with caring for animals on the ranch.
 Darren found his passion for veterinary medicine in high school after getting a part-time job at a local small animal clinic.
-After receiving on the job training, he knew that he wanted to learn more and continue on this career path.
+After receiving on-the-job training, he knew that he wanted to learn more and continue on this career path.
 Shortly after graduating high school, Darren went on to attend the Colorado Mountain College Veterinary Technology program and graduated in 2017.

-He and his partner love living in the mountains and plan to have pets of their own in the future, hopefully, a French Bulldog!
+He and his partner love living in the mountains and plan to have pets of their own in the future, hopefully a French Bulldog!
 In his free time, he enjoys being outdoors, spending time with friends and family, and dabbling in the world of music and art!